From the 40 Days of Daily Bread Series.

-Now He who establishes us with you in Christ and has anointed us is God.
-2 Corinthians 1:20 NKJV
+Now He who establishes us with you in Christ and anointed us is God.
+2 Corinthians 1:21 NASB

 However, the anointing is not to be taken lightly.
 Today and tomorrow we are going to look at the story of Samson to find out what destroys it.

 The story of Samson is found in Judges chapters 13 through 16.
 He was called of God to deliver Israel out of the hands of the Philistines (13:5).
-Looking back at his history, we can see that he began to be sensitive to the Spirit of the Lord at the beginning.
+Looking back at his history, we can see that the Spirit of the Lord was on him at the beginning.

-So the woman bore a son and called his name Samson; and the child grew, and the Lord blessed him.
-And the Spirit of the Lord began to move upon him at Mahaneh Dan between Zorah and Eshtaol.
-Judges 13:24-25 NKJV
+And the woman bore a son and called his name Samson.
+And the young man grew, and the LORD blessed him.
+And the Spirit of the LORD began to stir him in Mahaneh-dan, between Zorah and Eshtaol.
+Judges 13:24-25 ESV

-When Delilah saw that he had toldher all his heart, she sent and called for the lords of the Philistines, saying, “Come up once more, for he has told me all his heart.”
-So the lords of the Philistines came up to her and brought the money in their hand.
-Judges 16:16-18 NKJV
+When Delilah saw that he had told her all his heart, she sent and called the lords of the Philistines, saying, “Come up again, for he has told me all his heart.”
+Then the lords of the Philistines came up to her and brought the money in their hands.
+Judges 16:16-18 ESV

 - Write in your journal what God has called you to do.
 Are you diligently guarding your heart to do all that God has said for you to do concerning your calling?